Last Revised: December 19, 2022

 Identification of Hazardous Noise Areas

-The Office of Environmental Health and Radiation Safety (EHRS) will identify work areas within University of Pennsylvania facilities where noise levels equal or exceed 85 dBA.
+EHRS will identify work areas within University of Pennsylvania facilities where noise levels equal or exceed 85 dBA.
 Signs will be posted at the entrance to any work area where noise levels exceed 85 dBA, requiring anyone entering the area to wear proper hearing protection.
 Personnel who work in these areas shall have hearing protection supplied to them, shall be instructed in its proper use, and will be required to wear this equipment when in these identified areas.
 It is the responsibility of the supervisor to ensure that these precautions are maintained.

 - In the hearing zone at the employee's normal work location.